kikrishn/Blog/_posts/2021-08-16-embedding-dihedral-groups-efficiently.md

 The proof is similar to how we showed $$D_{2p^k}$$ can't embed in
 $$\mathfrak{S}_n$$ for $n \lt p^k$.
 </div>

+[^1]:
+    This is actually a special case of a very hard problem.
+In general for a group $G$ we have very little idea what the minimal $n$ with
+    $G \hookrightarrow \mathfrak{S}_n$ is.
+It's super cool that we can solve this explicitly for dihedral groups!

 [1]: https://math.stackexchange.com/q/4225528/655547